Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Groups without free subsemigroups on two generators

 \subsubsection{Second step}

 Now, we are ready for the second step of the proof of Proposition \ref{accumulation}.
 We will reformulate this second step as two propositions.
 Fix a point $p$ in $\mathrm{Fix}(G_{1})$ which is accumulated on the left by the set $K$.
-Denote by $\mathcal{G}_{1}$ the group of left-germs at $p$ of elements of $G_{1}$: this the quotient of the group $G_{1}$ by the equivalence relation $\equiv_{p,-}$ defined for any elements $g_{1}$ and $g_{2}$ of $G_{1}$ by
+Denote by $\mathcal{G}_{1,p}$ the group of left-germs at $p$ of elements of $G_{1}$: this the quotient of the group $G_{1}$ by the normal subgroup

 \begin{proposition} Suppose that the point $p$ is isolated on the left in $\mathrm{Fix}(G_{1})$.
-Then the group $\mathcal{G}_{1}$ is abelian. \end{proposition}
+Then the group $\mathcal{G}_{1,p}$ is abelian. \end{proposition}

 Of course, we have an analogous statement in the case where the point $p$ is isolated on the right in $\mathrm{Fix}(G_{1})$.

 In the case where the point $p$ is accumulated on the left by points of $\mathrm{Fix}(G_{1})$, we will prove the following stronger proposition.